Lorraine Anderson: Counsellor and Psychotherapist

 Truth frees us in the end and it frees those in our lives also.
 The opposite of truth is Illusion and suffering, and it will hold you, ever a prisoner of the misconstrued illusion of fate.

-MBACP reg: CPCAB Dip in Therapeutic Counselling / Spirituality Division
+MBACP reg: CPCAB Dip in Psychotherapeutic Counselling / Spirituality Division

 Full professional indemnity insurance, holding a regulated professional membership